-You have a place to study or just hang out in 0107 Sweeney.
+You have a place to study in 0107 Sweeney.
 Comfortable seating, tables with chairs, a phone, and several computers are available in this room.
-The code to unlock the door can be requested from the staff in 2162 Sweeney Hall.
+The code to the unlock the door can be requested from the staff in 2162 Sweeney Hall.